gengstrand/clojure-news-feed/server/feed7/README.md

 npm install
 npm start
 ```

+The Hyperledger Composer Client API version has to match what is running on the server and they release new versions pretty frequently so be prepared to edit the micro-service/package.json file by editing the composer-client version number.

 ## License <a name="license"></a>
 Hyperledger Project source code files are made available under the Apache License, Version 2.0 (Apache-2.0), located in the LICENSE file.
 Hyperledger Project documentation files are made available under the Creative Commons Attribution 4.0 International License (CC-BY-4.0), available at http://creativecommons.org/licenses/by/4.0/.